chernyshalexander/YandexMusicLMS/README.md

 2. **Built-in 2, Drag-and-Drop:** Click "Login to yandex", authenticate in the opened window, and drag the URL with the token from the browser's address bar into the settings field.
 3. **Manual:** Use [yandex-music-token](https://github.com/MarshalX/yandex-music-token) and paste the token manually.
 #### Roadmap (TODO)
-- FLAC and Ynison protocol support.
-- Start "My Vibe" by track, artist, album, or collection.
-- Multiple account support and deeper LMS integration.
+- FLAC and Ynison protocol support; start "My Vibe" by track, artist, album, or collection; multiple account support; deeper LMS integration.
 #### Credits
 For ideas and inspiration: [MarshalX](https://github.com/MarshalX), [philippe44](https://github.com/philippe44), [Michael Herger](https://github.com/michaelherger).
 #### Installation